robak86/hardwired/packages/core/README.md

 - Module - immutable object containing resolvers registered by names
 - Resolver - encapsulates details of objects instantiation, (e.g. `singleton`, `transient`, `request`, etc)
 - Container - object where all instances live.
-Tt caches and returns object instances created by the resolvers.
+The container returns and optionally caches object instances created by the resolvers.

 #### Create module